BABTUNA/BABTUNA/README.md

 ## About Me 😀

 - CS student at the University of South Florida focused on **backend infrastructure and distributed systems**
-- Experience building **Java backend services, event-driven pipelines, and nearline data systems** across fintech, AI, and defense
+- Building **Java backend services, event-driven pipelines, and nearline data systems** across fintech, AI, and defense
-- Interested in **scaling systems, streaming architectures, and data movement problems**
+- I like **scaling systems, streaming architectures, and data movement problems**
-- Focused on **infrastructure and systems-level work**, with occasional full-stack projects when useful
+- Locked in on **infrastructure and systems-level work**, with occasional full-stack projects when useful

 ## Tech Stack ;)